Onelinerhub/onelinerhub/python/python-how-to-yield-nothing.md

-# python how to yield nothing
+# How to yield nothing

 ```python
 def yield_nothing():